cca/libraries_wagtail/docs/readme.md

 - Update the `elasticsearch` dependency in pyproject.toml
 - Update `WAGTAILSEARCH_BACKENDS` in`libraries/libraries/settings/base.py` to use the new version's backend
 - Run `python manage.py update_index` to rebuild the index
-- Edit the elasticsearch URL in kubernetes/staging.yaml and then kubernetes/production.yaml
+- Edit the elasticsearch URL in kubernetes/production.yaml

 ## Miscellaneous Extras